 To create a cost-effective or even “affordable” PPC campaign, make sure that you use high-quality keywords and phrases and that the paid ad is only shown to people who have already searched for these keywords.

 This advertising model has a steep learning curve for a layperson, and any mistakes are costly in the most literal sense.
 Remember, bidding on non-converting keywords represents money that goes down the drain.

 PPC specialists can measure the success of your paid ads by looking at metrics such as conversion and click-through rates.
 They can also reduce your “wasted spend,” which is the money that goes to clicks that don’t convert into sales (or any desired result).

-To reduce wasted spend, Rocklin-based PPC specialist LOJO Marketing suggests using negative keywords, which are keywords that filter out traffic that is irrelevant to your business or product, meaning it is unlikely to get converted.
+To reduce wasted spend, Rocklin-based PPC specialist LOJO Marketing suggests using negative keywords, which filter out traffic that is irrelevant to your business or product, meaning it is unlikely to get converted.

 With negative keywords, you prevent your ads from being displayed to search queries that contain these keywords.